 Search within the subject keyword database to pull up all subjects related to your search term.

-Biodiversity Heritage Library uses Global Names Architecture’s Global Names Recognition and Discovery (GNRD), a taxonomic name recognition algorithm, to search through the full text and extract the scientific names.
+Biodiversity Heritage Library uses Global Names Architecture’s gnfinder, a taxonomic name finding tool, to search through all of the texts digitized in BHL and extract the scientific names.
 Searching for a name will return a list of all the individual pages where that name occurs.